 Our full Board oversees our risk management process.
-Our Board oversees a company-wide approach to risk management, carried out by our management.
-Our full Board determines the appropriate level of risk for us generally, assesses the specific risks faced by us, and reviews the steps taken by management to manage those risks.
+Our Board oversees a company-wide approach to risk management, carried out by our management and supported by external advisors.
+Our full Board determines the appropriate level of risk for us generally, assesses the specific risks faced by us and reviews the steps taken by management to manage those risks.
+Management regularly reports to the full Board or the relevant committees on Enova's oversight of various enterprise risks, including but not limited to credit, liquidity, legal, regulatory compliance, cybersecurity and operational risks.

 While the full Board maintains the ultimate oversight responsibility for the risk management process, its committees oversee risks in certain specified areas.
-In particular, our Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements, and the incentives created by the compensation awards it administers.
-Our Audit Committee oversees management of enterprise risks as well as financial and regulatory compliance risks.
+In particular, our Compensation Committee is responsible for overseeing the management of risks relating to our executive compensation plans and arrangements and the incentives created by the compensation awards it administers.
+Our Audit Committee oversees management of enterprise risks as well as financial, regulatory compliance and cybersecurity risks.
 Our Nominating and Corporate Governance committee is responsible for overseeing the management of risks associated with maintaining the independence of our Board.
 Pursuant to our Board's instruction, management regularly reports on applicable risks to the relevant committee or the full Board, as appropriate, with additional review or reporting on risks conducted as needed or as requested by our Board and its committees.